Understand chemical data.

 - Analytical instrument design and development

-Try multivariate analysis in action – download free trial!
+Try multivariate analytics in action – download free trial!

-The Unscrambler® is the most easy to use all-in-one tool with powerful multivariate analysis, interactive graphics and visualizations.
-It is the preferred tool for 25,000 data analysts, researchers and engineers who need to analyze data quickly, easily and accurately.
+Download the most easy to use all-in-one tool for multivariate analysis.
+It is the preferred tool for 25000 data analysts, researchers and engineers who need to analyse data quickly, easily and accurately.

 Maximize your analytical skills and accelerate your organisations success using multivariate analysis with our flexible training options to suit different learning preferences and skill levels.

 All updated 6th edition of the best selling book on chemometrics and multivariate techniques, covering PLS, PCA, TOS, DoE and much more.